CNuge/email-report/README.md

 # Cam's Morning report

+goal: take the existing email notification repository and update it for other people to use

+Current flat file structure:
+| morning_report
+	stock_graph.py
+	stock_data.py
+	README.md
+	price_scrape.py
+	LICENSE
+	game_scores.py
+	email_me.py
+	countdowns.py
+	compose_message.py

+Want to change it to the following:

+| email_report
+	README.md
+	LICENSE
+	email_me.py
+	| message
+		__init__.py
+		compose_message.py
+		example_countdowns.py
+		example_game_scores.py

+Write the readme so it explains to people how to do the following:
+1. Hook the email_me.py up to their own email so it will send
+2. write new data scrapers or countdowns and add them to the message folder
+3. alter the compose message to import and use the new message components
+4. Give a description of how you can have the message auto send crontab -e
+	Then you want to add:

+	0 5 * * 1-5 python email_me.py

+make the readme descriptive enough for others to alter the program.
+Encourage others this is a fun way to practice and apply some simple web scrpaing tasks.
+Easy to change and very customizable.

 This is a program that sends me a few pieces of information in the morning when I wake up.
 It is modular, so new information sources can be created, and then added to the 'compose_message.py' functions, which run all the other